wp-plugins/wp-widget-master/readme.txt

 The Widget Master plugin lets visitors to choose what widgets/blocks he want or wont to see on your pages.
 Visitor can hide widgets per PHP session.
+This is the main feature.
+This plugin manipulates your widgets.

 == Description ==